CSoaresF/Getting-and-Cleaning-Data-Course-Project/CoodBook.md

 Were added variables 'subject' and 'activity' to each observation.

 Cleaning of data:
   * Removal of all variables that were not 'mean' or 'std' in label.
   * Correction of some labels:
+      * '-mean' -> 'Mean';
+      * '-std' -> 'Std';
-     '-mean' -> 'Mean'; '-std' -> 'Std', 'BodyBody' -> 'Body'; removal of parenthesis '()'.
+      * 'BodyBody' -> 'Body';
+      * removal of parenthesis '()'.
   * Adding variable 'subject' and 'activity'.
   * Calculation of average values observed by subject and activity.

 The final file is 180 records: 30 subjects x 6 activities.